 added feature is that when raising or lowering the binoculars, the binoculars

 stay pointed at the target.
 These mounts are great if you're out observing with

-another person and sharing views, even if the other person is a different size
+another person and sharing views, even if the other person is a different

-such a mount.
+build such a mount.

 Binoculars on Tripod